Mission

 Jesseca Rhymes

-Director of Operations and Development
+Interim Executive Director & Director of Operations

 Jesseca began her career with Apartments.com, where she worked directly with property managers and management companies.
 She also has served as an assistant property manager with Mercy Housing and as the assignments coordinator at DePaul University’s Department of Housing.
 In 2015, Jesseca founded Never Go Without, which has donated over 50,000 menstruation and incontinence supplies to individuals in need around the Chicago area.
 She earned her Master’s degree in Nonprofit Management and has an undergraduate degree in Psychology from Eastern Illinois University.